 The selected consolidated statements of profit or loss data and selected consolidated cash flow data for the years ended December 31, 2017 and 2018 and the selected consolidated statements of financial position data as of December 31, 2017 and 2018 are derived from our audited consolidated financial statements included herein, which are presented in accordance with International Financial Reporting Standards, or "IFRS", as issued by the International Accounting Standards Board, or "IASB".
 Since these are our first audited consolidated financial statements prepared in accordance with IFRS, pursuant to the transitional relief granted by the U.S. Securities and Exchange Commission in respect of the first-time adoption of IFRS, we have only provided financial statements and financial information for the financial years ended December 31, 2017 and 2018.
-Additionally, financial data as of and for the years ended December 31, 2017 and 2018.
-Additionally, financial data as of and for the years ended below, and no audited consolidated financial results and no financial information prepared in accordance with IFRS for the year ended December 31, 2016 have been included in this annual report.
+Additionally, financial data as of and for the years ended December 31, 2014, 2015 and 2016 derived from our consolidated financial statements prepared in accordance with U.S. GAAP have not been included below, and no audited consolidated financial statements and no financial information prepared in accordance with IFRS for the year ended December 31, 2016 have been included in this annual report.
 Historical financial results as of and for the year ended December 31, 2017 have also been adjusted based on IFRS, which differs from the results included in our annual reports on Form 20-F for the year ended December 31, 2017.
 In addition, for an explanation of how the transition to IFRS has affected our consolidated financial statements, see note 31 to our consolidated financial statements included elsewhere in this annual report.
 Our historical results do not necessarily indicate results expected for any future periods.